hems-30/requirement-analysis/README.md

 ### 3. ✅ Enhances Product Quality and User Satisfaction
 Well-defined requirements guide the development and testing phases, ensuring the final product behaves as expected.
 This leads to fewer bugs, better performance, and higher satisfaction among users and clients.
+## 🔍 Key Activities in Requirement Analysis

+The Requirement Analysis process consists of several key activities that ensure the success of a software project by thoroughly understanding and defining what needs to be built.

+- **📥 Requirement Gathering**
+  Engage with stakeholders to collect initial requirements.
+  Use various techniques like interviews, surveys, and workshops.

+- **🗣️ Requirement Elicitation**
+  Refine and elaborate on the gathered requirements.
+  Use techniques like brainstorming, focus groups, and prototyping.

+- **📝 Requirement Documentation**
+  Document the requirements in a detailed and structured format.
+  Use requirement specification documents, user stories, and use cases.

+- **📊 Requirement Analysis and Modeling**
+  Analyze and prioritize the requirements.
+  Create models to visualize and understand the requirements.

+- **✅ Requirement Validation**
+  Review and validate the requirements with stakeholders.
+  Define acceptance criteria and ensure traceability.